Katherine Kessey

 Katherine Glyn Kessey (born 28 January 1946) is an Australian actress.
 She is the widow of British actor Bill Treacher.
 Their son Jamie Treacher is also an actor.
-She was born in Perth, Western Australia, with her father, Gwilym Kessey, having played cricket for Western Australia.
+She was born in Perth, Western Australia, where her father, Gwilym Kessey, played first-class cricket for Western Australia.
 She made her television debut in 1966 as a twin daughter in Nelson: A Study in Miniature with her twin sister, Karen Kessey, playing the other twin daughter.
-They also appeared in the Australian TV play All Fall Down and together with Roger Moore and Tony Curtis in episode No. 15 'Element of Risk' of the TV-series The Persuaders.
+They also appeared in the Australian TV play All Fall Down and together with Roger Moore and Tony Curtis in episode No. 15 'Element of Risk' of the TV-series The Persuaders!.